 We then examined the summaries of the articles which addressed the specific question of this work, as per the abstracts, summing results and conclusions as to whether they indicated that levels of thyroid hormones or TSH correlated better with clinical parameters.

 Then, again addressing the specific question of this work with greater mathematical rigour, for each result given in the literature, we fitted a logistic regression model.
 The response variable was whether the analysis indicated a significant or non-significant result.
-The predictors considered are the type of thyroid test; the clinical parameter under consideration; the number of subjects in the analysis; and the number of covariates in the model.
+The predictors considered were the type of thyroid test; the clinical parameter under consideration; the number of subjects in the analysis; and the number of covariates in the model.
 To account for the repeated analysis, we also incorporated a random intercept term.
 We considered random intercepts for the paper, the cohorts nested with each paper, the type of analysis nested within paper; and the complexity of the models nested within the papers.

 Pairwise comparisons of the thyroid tests were performed at a 95% overall significance level for those models where a significant effect of thyroid test was found.